rdegges/rdegges-blog/articles/2009/my-git.md

-% My Git
+Title: My Git
-%
+Date: 2009-12-05 05:00
-%
+Author: Randall Degges

-# My Git
+Tags: git, versioncontrol

 A few days back I ordered a copy of Scott Chacon’s book: Pro Git, which I am really enjoying reading.
 Scott is an excellent writer, and really does justice